sysfce2/imgui-sfml_eliasdaler.github.io/content/using-cmake/index.md

 ## Managing dependencies

-There are a lot of ways of managing dependencies with CMake, so let's to a quick overview of possible ways.
+There are a lot of ways of managing dependencies with CMake, so let's do a quick overview of possible ways.

 ### Manual management